ItsKiri/NIM---A-Game-of-Strategy/README.md

 • The initial number of stones (n) and the upper bound (k) can be changed from game to game and are chosen before each game commences.

+To play this game, please:

+Step1: navigate to the progame d